-My experience in running projects where we integrate to third party solutions like Salesforce or MS Dynamics work in the same way.
-I find that over the last twelve months companies have become more and more focused on conversion-centred design, lead generation websites and landing pages to drive their campaigns.
-After all, why shouldn’t conversion data populate you CRM.
+My experience in running projects where we integrate to third-party solutions like Salesforce or MS Dynamics works in the same way.
+I find that over the last twelve months companies have become more and more focused on conversion-centred design, lead generation websites, and landing pages to drive their campaigns.
+After all, why shouldn’t conversion data populate your CRM?

 Personalisation and automation are now mainstream